jamesarosen/xebec/README.md

 ### Example Application ###

-To see the full range of features that Xebec supports, including internationalization and `before_filter`s for your controllers, check out the [example application](tree/master/doc/example_app/).
+To see the full range of features that Xebec supports, including internationalization and `before_filter`s for your controllers, check out the example application in `doc/example_app/`.

 ## What's a *xebec*? ##